mozilla/data-docs/src/datasets/experiment_telemetry.md

 ### `telemetry.shield_study`

-The `telemetry.shield_study` dataset includes enrollment and unenrollment events for add-on experiments only, sent by the [SHIELD study add-on utilities](https://github.com/mozilla/shield-studies-addon-utils/).
+The `telemetry.shield_study` dataset includes enrollment and unenrollment events for legacy add-on experiments only, sent by the [SHIELD study add-on utilities](https://github.com/mozilla/shield-studies-addon-utils/).

 The `study_name` attribute of the `payload` column will contain the identifier